yannicksuter/faceter/README.md

 * refactor visualizer to render model-class objects
 * add material support to OBJ export
 * add material support to OBJ import
+* get rid of Exporter.translate(...) as it's destroying the model -> use euclid/transform vertex befor exporting/writing instead

 ## Issues
 * BUG/model: faces added with area 0, this can happen with svg triangulation where vertices span a horizontal line.